 water for boiling

-2 tbsps butter, and more to taste
+2 tbsps butter, and more to taste1/2 cup warm milk

 4 garlic cloves, minced